-"Some people might be asking why people in poverty don't help themselves."
+Reporter: "Some people might be asking why people in poverty don't help themselves."

-Values first "People in Scotland believe that we need to look out for each other" Answer the question "and I know from my own experience that people in poverty look out for themselves as well as others."
+You: Values first "People in Scotland believe that we need to look out for each other" Answer the question "so that question isn't one I've heard myself."
 Bridge "But Challenge Poverty Week is a chance to tell everyone" Back to talking points "about the million people in Scotland whose lives are restricted by poverty."